sonnykaiyuenlee/guicalc/README.md

 Welcome to my first personal project: A GUI Calculator!

+Notes from the creator: I made this GUI calculator as a simple, first personal project to get my feet wet in working with new packages, documentation, and understanding the organization that is required in building programs from scratch.

 To run:
 1) Download the repository
 2) navigate to the repository folder